PacktPublishing/Distributed-Data-Systems-with-Azure-Databricks/README.md

 **Alan Bernardo Palacio** is a Data Scientist and Engineer with vast experience in different engineering fields.
 His focus has been the development and application of state-of-the-art data products and algorithms in several industries.
 He has worked for companies such as Ernst and Young, Globant, and now holds a Data Engineer position at Ebiquity Media helping the company to create a scalable data pipeline.
 Alan graduated with a Mechanical Engineering degree from the National University of Tucuman in 2015, participated as the founder in startups, and later on earned a Master's degree from the faculty of Mathematics in the Autonomous University of Barcelona in 2017.
 Originally from Argentina, he now works and resides in the Netherlands.

+### Download a free PDF

+ <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
+<p align="center"> <a href="https://packt.link/free-ebook/9781838647216">https://packt.link/free-ebook/9781838647216 </a> </p>